ophelialabs/LP_plat/README.md

 ## Add DB
 - Mat Pro
-  * Check what journals are not included in MPContrib
+  * Check what "official" journals are not included in MPContrib
 - Rebase
 - etc